you3quan2/youquan-blog/_posts/2020-04-11-create-database-aspnet-web.md

 When creating this table, we also need to specify the type of data which can be stored in each column.
 For example, we can assign the data type `nchar(10)` for the **username** column, which indicates the **username** column can only store a fixed maximum length of 10 characters.
 There are a few other data types which we commonly used, such as `datetime` to store data and time; `int` to store an integer; `decimal` to store decimal digits.
 You can refer to [this link](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql-server-data-type-mappings) to access a comprehensive list of data types.

 ### Primary Key and Foreign Key
 A **primary key (PK)** is one or more columns which can uniquely represent each row in a table.
 In our example above, the `user_id` **YQ01** is exclusive for that specific row, and no other rows within the same table have this same `user_id`.
-It is very similar to your *Student ID* or *Staff ID*, where no one have the same ID as yours.
+It is very similar to your *Student ID* or *Staff ID*, where no one has the same ID as yours.
 Note that a table can contain only one primary key (which can be one or more columns) and these columns cannot be left null (a.k.a empty).

 A **foreign key (FK)** is a key used to link two tables together.
 It is one or more columns in a table that refers to the primary key in another table.
 To better explain this, I split our table above into two tables (*User* and *Role*):
 ![]({{ site.baseurl }}/images/blog6_pkfk.png)

-*role_id* is primary key in the *Role* table.
+*role_id* is a primary key in the *Role* table.
 The same key acts as a *foreign_key* in the *User* table which established a link between the *User* table and the *Role* table.
 You may question why it is necessary to split the *User* table into two.

-Now, imagine our web site has an interface which allows admin to manage (e.g. update, delete) the role of the users.
+Now, imagine our web site has an interface which allows the web admin to manage (e.g. update, delete) the role of the users.
 If the admin decides to add a new role (e.g. super admin), how the one *User* table can be updated?
-Note that we cannot insert a new role without the user record into this *User* table because *user_id* is the primary key of this table and cannot be left null.
-If we have a *Role* table, then the role updating task becomes easier as we only need to update the *Role* table whenever the admin adds or deletes a role.
+We cannot insert a new role into this *User* table without a *user_id* because *user_id* is the primary key of this table and cannot be left null.
+If we have a *Role* table, then we can easily add or delete a role by updating only the *Role* table.

 You can refer to this [link](https://softwareengineering.stackexchange.com/questions/375704/why-should-i-use-foreign-keys-in-database) to read the discussions about *Why should I use foreign keys in database?*.